Environment and biodiversity

 Water management

 Access to safe and clean water is a basic human right and essential to maintaining healthy ecosystems.
-We recognise our responsibility to effectively manage emerging and current risks that have the potential to impact waters, biodiversity, coastline and communities associated with our offshore and onshore operations.
-This approach is paramount to good environmental and social practices.
+We recognise our responsibility to effectively manage emerging and current risks that have the potential to impact waters, biodiversity, coastlines and communities associated with our offshore and onshore operations.

 Fresh water use